python/devguide/testing/buildbots.rst

 The build steps run by the buildbots are the following:

-* Check out the source tree for the changeset which triggered the build
+* Check out the source tree for the pull request which triggered the build
 * Compile Python
 * Run the test suite using :ref:`strenuous settings <strenuous_testing>`
 * Clean up the build tree